grimpress/cc-001-tree-of-ballain/README.md

 - New Magic Item: Dagger of Corruption
 - Detailed Battle Map: GM numbered, Player grid, and Player no-grid versions
 - Unique Art throughout the adventure

+We're providing this module for free to Foundry VTT users, so you can sample our Cavern Crawls series.
+Like what you see?
+Check out all of our Foundry VTT modules on the [**Grim Press Store**](https://grimpress.net/product-tag/foundry-vtt/).